crossplatformkorea/crossplatformkorea.com/docs/meetup.md

 ### Apply for a meetup

-You can check the status of the meetup event at [React Native Seoul Meetup](https://www.meetup.com/crossplatformkorea).
+You can check the status of the meetup event at [Cross-Platform Korea Meetup](https://www.meetup.com/crossplatformkorea).

 ### Spatial support